futuchain/FUTU/index.md

 ### 1 - Genesis
 •Creation of official owner website
-•Social networks, communities and web presence •Minting equity ERC-20 tokens and BSC utility tokens •Whitepaper publication •social rICO announcements
+•Social networks, communities and web presence
+•social rICO announcement

 ### 2 - First come first served
 •reversible ICO (rICO)
-•campaign on social profiles to announce the launch of the token that will take place on uniswap and pancake swap •social contest + random aidrop of tokens $RIST to participants
+•campaign on social profiles to announce the launch of the token that will take place on pancake swap •social contest + random aidrop of tokens $RICO to participants

-### 3 - Futu~Rist
+### 3 - Futu~Rico
 •first partnerships
 •adding more $FUTU liquidity
 •improvements to the website •monthly aidrop$ $FUTU